auth0/auth0-PHP/UPGRADE.md

 - Class `Firebase\JWT\JWT` provided by the `firebase/php-jwt` package was replaced with classes from the `lcobucci/jwt` package
 - Class `JWTVerifier` was removed, see the `Auth0->decodeIdToken()` method for how to use the replacement classes
 - Class `StateHandler` was removed, see the **State and nonce handling** section above for more information
-- Class `SessionStateHandler` was removed, see the **State and nonce handling** section above for more information
+- Class `SessionStateHandler` was removed.
+See the **State and nonce handling** section above for more information
-- Class `DummyStateHandler` was removed, see the **State and nonce handling** section above for more information
+- Class `DummyStateHandler` was removed.
+See the **State and nonce handling** section above for more information
-- Interface `CacheHandler` was removed, see the **Cache handling** section above for more information
+- Interface `CacheHandler` was removed.
+See the **Cache handling** section above for more information
-- Class `FileSystemCacheHandler` was removed, see the **Cache handling** section above for more information
+- Class `FileSystemCacheHandler` was removed.
+See the **Cache handling** section above for more information
 - Class `TokenGenerator` was removed, no replacement provided
 - Class `Oauth2Client` was removed, no replacement provided
 - Class `Auth0Api` was removed, no replacement provided